CurtinIDS/python-carpentries-website-template/setup/index.md

 3. Run the Visual Studio Code Installer and follow all prompts.

-4. Open Visual Studio Code, navigate to the File Explorer and clone this repository with the following repository name `https://github.com/CurtinIDS/CIDS_Carpentries_Python` into your preferred folder destination.
+4. Open Visual Studio Code, navigate to the File Explorer (1.) and clone this repository (2.), entering the following repository name `https://github.com/CurtinIDS/CIDS_Carpentries_Python`, then selecting your preferred folder destination.
+    - If asked "`Would you like to open this repository?`", click "`Open`".
+    - If asked: "`Do you trust the authors of the files in this folder?`" click "`Trust Folder & Continue`", read the dialogue and then click "`Yes, I trust the authors`"

     ![Clone Repository with Visual Studio Code](../assets/vs_code_clone_repo.jpg)
-5. Navigate to the Extension sidebar then search for and install the Python and Jupyter extensions.
+5. Navigate to the Extension sidebar (1.) then search (2.) for and install both the Python and Jupyter extensions.

     ![Installing Extensions](../assets/vs_code_extensions.jpg)
-6. Enter the Visual Studio Code Command Pallette using `Ctrl + Shift + P` (Windows) or `Command + Shift + P` (MacOS) and locate `Python: Create Environment`.
+6. With the repository folder you downloaded earlier still open, enter the Visual Studio Code Command Pallette using `Ctrl + Shift + P` (Windows) or `Command + Shift + P` (MacOS) and locate `Python: Create Environment`.
+If you cannot find it, you can partially type `Python` and the list should be filtered more

     ![Creating a Virtual Environment](../assets/vs_code_create_environment.jpg)
 7. Select `Conda`.